juliencohensolal/nba_odds/README.md

 - `data`:
     - `plots`: location of the plots generated during an execution of the script in "train" mode.
 It includes a "features importance" plot and a "prediction vs ground truth" plot
     - `processed`: location of the preprocessed data in CSV format, resulting from an execution of the script in "prepare" mode.
-    - `raw`: location of the 2 raw data files (game-level and player-level)
+    - `raw`: location of the 2 raw data files (team-level and player-level)
     - `readme`: location of the images illustrating this README.md file
 - `logs`: location of the log files which are saved for each execution of the script, no matter the mode.
 - `models`: location of the saved ML model resulting from an execution of the script in "train" mode.